Sport in the United Kingdom: Ice hockey

 Ice hockey, a sport that originated in Canada (former British colony), is the only team sport to have a United Kingdom-wide league with at least one team from every nation.
 It has a long history in the United Kingdom and it is reasonably well supported, with the larger teams attracting thousands of fans to every game.
 Ice hockey is now being considered the United Kingdom's biggest indoor sport and fastest-growing winter sport.
 The main league is the ten-team professional Elite Ice Hockey League containing three Scottish, five English, one Northern Irish and one Welsh club.
 The league has featured many former NHL players, predominantly during the two NHL lock out seasons of 2004 and 2013.
 At the moment the Great Britain men's national ice hockey team is in the top division of the Ice Hockey World Championships.
 The team is ranked 17th in the world in the IIHF World Ranking system as of 2024.

 Media support for ice hockey has improved on a national level, although the majority of news is still found on the internet.
 With a weekly highlights programme Sky Sports covered the Elite league from the 2006/07 season.
 Sky has also shown a small number of live games, but this has not happened since the 2011/12 season.
 Following this Premier Sports picked up the mantle for a number of seasons.
-On 31 August 2017, Premier Sports launched their sister channel FreeSports which showed eleven live EIHL games in the 2018/19 season including the Predictor-Bet Playoff Final and a regular highlights show.
+On 31 August 2017, Premier Sports launched their sister channel FreeSports which showed eleven live EIHL games in the 2018/19 season including the Predictor-Bet Playoff Final and regular highlights show.

-The Elite Ice Hockey League is reasonably well recognised around the ice hockey world, highlighted by the 2010 visit of the Boston Bruins of the NHL who took on the Belfast Giants at the Giants Odyssey Arena in Belfast, Northern Ireland, winning 5–1 over the Elite League All-Stars.
+The Elite Ice Hockey League is well recognised in the world of ice hockey.
+This is highlighted by the 2010 visit of the Boston Bruins of the NHL, who took on the Belfast Giants at the Giants Odyssey Arena in Belfast, Northern Ireland, winning 5–1 over the Elite League All-Stars.
 The league currently ranks 7th in Europe.